sruthy2488/hackathon/README.md

 - Secure authentication process using usernames and passwords stored in a MySQL database.

 ### Password Storage
-- Users can add, edit, and delete passwords for different websites or online services.
+- Users can add passwords for different websites or online services.
 - Passwords are securely stored in the database using encryption techniques to protect sensitive information.

 ### Search Functionality